AlexMS2015/bbc-news-challenge/README.md

 - **TF-IDF + Logistic Regression**: A strong, interpretable baseline requiring no tuning.
 - **Sentence Transformers**: Used for richer semantic embeddings.
 Improved performance and generalisation.
-- **XGBoost**: Tried for non-linear modeling, but offered no significant gain over logistic regression.
+- **XGBoost**: Tried for non-linear modeling, but offered no significant gain over logistic regression and required additional tuning effort.

 - **Metric Choice**:
   - **Accuracy** is appropriate due to balanced classes.